 Special thanks to Leslie Helakoski and Darcy Pattison for this blog post.

-Leslie and Darcy are co-leaders of our annual workshop, PB&J: Picture Books and All That Jazz.
+Leslie and Darcy are co-leaders of PB&J: Picture Books and All That Jazz.
 Author and writing teacher Darcy Pattison has been published in 10 languages and many of her books have been featured on Notable lists and received starred reviews.
 Leslie Helakoski is the author and sometimes illustrator of award-winning picture books, known for their humor and word play.

 Anyone can write a picture book (PB).
 They’re under 500 words, how hard can they be?